-- A. 1.
-Unit members in every school in the county may intervene in any fight or physical struggle which takes place in their presence in any school building or on the school grounds, between or among students or any other persons.
+- 1. Unit members in every school in the county may intervene in any fight or physical struggle which takes place in their presence in any school building or on the school grounds, between or among students or any other persons.
 The degree and force of the intervention shall be as reasonably necessary to restore order and to protect the safety of the combatants and surrounding persons. - 2.
-A unit member who incurs injury while thus intervening shall be compensated by the Board for necessary medical expenses resulting directly from the intervention and shall not suffer any loss of compensation for time lost from his/her school duties resulting directly from the intervention, but such compensation shall be reduced by any payments made pursuant to the Workers' Compensation law. - 3.
-In any suit or claim brought against the unit member because of the intervention, as provided in subsection 1 herein, by a parent or other claimant of one of the combatants, the Board shall provide legal counsel for the unit member and shall save him/her harmless from any award or decree against him/her. - B. Subject to a \$15 minimum, a unit member may file a claim for repair or replacement of clothing or other personal property damaged or destroyed in the performance of his/her duties, taking into consideration depreciation.
+A unit member who incurs injury while thus intervening shall be compensated by the Board for necessary medical expenses resulting directly from the intervention and shall not suffer any loss of compensation for time lost from their school duties resulting directly from the intervention, but such compensation shall be reduced by any payments made pursuant to the Workers' Compensation law. - 3.
+In any suit or claim brought against the unit member because of the intervention, as provided in subsection 1 herein, by a parent or other claimant of one of the combatants, the Board shall provide legal counsel for the unit member and shall save them harmless from any award or decree against them. - B. Damage to personal Property.
+The maximum reimbursement under this Section B shall not exceed \$900. - 1.
+Subject to a \$15 minimum, a unit member may file a claim for repair or replacement of clothing or other personal property damaged or destroyed in the performance of their duties, taking into consideration depreciation.
 Personal property possession must have been reasonable or proper under the circumstances, and the damage or destruction must not have been caused in whole or in part by the negligent or wrongful act of the employee.
-No damage or destruction will be compensated when it has resulted from normal wear and tear associated with day to day living and working conditions.
-All claims will be evaluated fairly by a small claims review board prior to its decision. - C. Damage to a unit member's motor vehicle will be reimbursed up to the level of his/her motor vehicle insurance deductible, not to exceed \$100, provided that the unit member can produce the proof that his/her motor vehicle was damaged as a result of his/her enforcement of school regulations. - D. The maximum reimbursement under this Article shall not exceed \$900.
+No damage or destruction will be compensated when it has resulted from normal wear and tear associated with day-to-day living and working conditions.
+All claims will be evaluated fairly by a small claims review board prior to its decision. - 2.
+Damage to a unit member's motor vehicle will be reimbursed up to the level of their motor vehicle insurance deductible, not to exceed \$100, provided that the unit member can produce the proof that their motor vehicle was damaged as a result of their enforcement of school regulations. - C. In the event a unit member is charged with personal liability arising from acts or omissions they committed within the scope of their employment, they will be provided legal representation for their defense and will be fully indemnified against any monetary judgment or fine levied against them by a court or administrative body.
+It is understood that liability protection for employees is provided by a combination of legal immunity recognized by Maryland law and MCPS participation in a self-insurance pool as allowed under Maryland law.